 This unique cuisine has developed from the creativity of the poor rural farmers and natural ingredients from the land.

 Nothing goes to waste in Alentejo cuisine.
 Entire animals are cooked and used fully – from the pig’s nose to its tail.
-You’ll find pig ears, cheeks or chicken brains on restaurants menus.
+You’ll find pig ears, cheeks or chicken brains on Évora restaurant menus.

 Known as the breadbasket of Portugal, you’ll find delicious wines, olive oil, cheese, Alentejo bread and the famous black pork.

-Alentejo is considered to be Portugal’s most authentic and picturesque region. Évora, the capital, is the ideal place to explore Alentejo cuisine.
+Alentejo is considered to be Portugal’s most authentic and picturesque region with fascinating historical monuments.